Data Science for the Internet of Things (IoT)

 Director of Studies

-Dr Cezar Ionescu is Associate Professor of Data Science at the Department for Continuing Education and Director of Studies in Computing and Mathematics.
+Dr Cezar Ionescu is Associate Professor of Data Science with the Oxford University Department for Continuing Education.
+His main interests include functional programming, correctness of scientific computing and machine learning algorithms, and the role of computing science in education.

 JJ Bernard has an MSc in Engineering from the Ecole Centrale de Marseille and an MBA from the University of Cambridge.
 He is also a certified Lean Six Sigma Black Belt.